Generic Name: meperidine and promethazine (me-PER-i-deen and proe-METH-a-zeen)

 How to use meperidine/ promethazine:

 Use meperidine/promethazine as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- If you miss a dose of meperidine/promethazine and you are taking it regularly, take it as soon as possible.
-If several hours have passed or if it is nearing time for the next dose, do not double the dose to catch up, unless advised by your health care provider.
+- If you miss a dose of meperidine/promethazine and you are using it regularly, take it as soon as possible.
+If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.